neilg63/viewportScale/README.md

 <h2>Correct Viewport Width<h3>

 Before the introduction of CSS viewport units, browsers did not consistently distinguish between window width with or without scrollbars.
 Most mobile browsers and some desktop browsers hide scrollbars when not scrolling and thus report Javascript's window.outerWidth to be exactly 100vw.
-However, most desktop browsers substract the scrollbar width from this value.
+However, most desktop browsers subtract the scrollbar width from this value.
 As a result, 100% of window width is always not the same as 100vw.
 If you wish to ensure exact compatibility with W3C definition of viewport width, please include Tyson Matanich's
 <a href="https://github.com/tysonmatanich/viewportSize">viewportSize</a>.
 This is not necessary if you require only viewport heights (vh) or do not mind discrepencies in viewport width when scrollbars are always present.

 <h2>How it works<h3>